Fort Chipewyan: History

 Fort Chipewyan is one of the oldest European settlements in the Province of Alberta.
-It was established as a trading post by Peter Pond of the North West Company in 1788.
-The fort was named after the Chipewyan people living in the area.
+It was one of Canada's important fur trading posts in the late 1700s and early 1800s, serving as a distribution and collection point for furs, goods and men trading in the Peace, Slave, Athabasca and Mackenzie river basins.
+It was established as a trading post of the North West Company in 1788.
+It is named after the Chipewyan living in the area.
+Its original location was Old Fort Point, on the southwest shore of Lake Athabasca, west of the Old Fort River.

+The first fur trading post in the area was the NWC's Pond House, or Pond's Fort on the Athabasca River, about 30 to 40 mi from its mouth, established in 1778.
+Fort Chipewyan on the shore of Lake Athabasca was founded in 1788.
+It was built on a prominent peninsula, now known as Old Fort Point, on the south shore of Lake Athabasca, about 9 km to the east of the Athabasca River delta.

+Alexander Mackenzie set out from Fort Chipewyan on his expeditions down the Mackenzie River and to the west coast.

-One of the establishers of the fort, Roderick Mackenzie of Terrebonne, always had a taste for literature, as was seen years later when he opened correspondence with traders all over the north and west, asking for descriptions of scenery, adventure, folklore and history.
-He also had in view the founding of a library at the fort, which would not be only for the immediate residents of Fort Chipewyan, but for traders and clerks of the whole region tributary to Lake Athabasca, so that it would be what he called, in an imaginative and somewhat jocular vein, "the little Athens of the Arctic regions."
-This library, built in 1790, held over 2000 books, and became one of the most famous in the whole extent of Rupert's Land.
+One of the founders of Fort Chipweyan in 1788, Roderick Mackenzie of Terrebonne served as its administrator until 1794.
+He had a taste for the written word.
+He opened correspondence with traders all over the north and west, asking for descriptions of scenery, adventure, folklore and history.
+He also founded a library at the fort that served the residents of Fort Chipewyan, and also traders and clerks of the whole Lake Athabasca region.
+He hoped it would be what he called, in an imaginative and somewhat jocular vein, "the little Athens of the Arctic regions."
+This library, started in 1790, held more than 2000 books.
+It became one of the most famous in the whole extent of Rupert's Land.